HotCakeX/Harden-Windows-Security/Rationale.md

 These methods will create multiple layers of security; also known as defense in depth.
 Additionally, you can create [Kernel-level Zero-Trust strategy](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-policy-for-BYOVD-Kernel-mode-only-protection) for your system.

-If there will ever be a zero-day vulnerability in one or even some of the security layers, there will still be enough layers left to protect your device.
+If there will ever be a zero-day vulnerability in one or even some of the security layers at the same time, there will still be enough layers left to protect your device.
 It's impossible to penetrate all of them.

 Also, zero-day vulnerabilities are patched quickly, so keeping your device and OS up to date, regardless of what OS you use, is one of the most basic security recommendations and best practices you must follow.